giftos1/programming-guide/Software-Setup.md

 * Kivy
 * Git

-Each of these tools have their own instructions available online, but here I've attempted to compile all of the details you require for everything:
+Each of these tools have their own instructions available online, but here I've attempted to compile all of the details you require for everything.
+Things change, and sometimes you'll find a different/better way is needed.
+If so, please contact me and let me know what needs updating.

 For All Operating Systems
 -------------------------